opennorth/represent-canada/README.md

 # Adding Data

-Because the licenses for the digital boundary files are unclear, this data is currently held in a private repository.
-The `definitions.py` file includes URLs to these files if publicly available.
+Because the licenses for the digital boundary files are unclear, this data is currently held in a private repository, which is represented here as a submodule at `data/shapefiles`.
+The `tmp/definitions.py` file includes URLs to these files if publicly available and is identical to the `definitions.py` file used in the private repository.
 Please contact [james@opennorth.ca](mailto:james@opennorth.ca) to contribute new shapefiles.

 # Upstream Changes